carlosissac/project1contactmyreps/README.md

 Contact My Reps is designed for the civic-minded user, who wants to contact their government representatives.
 Depending on the user's intentions, using their address they will be able to find out who is representing them in local, state and federal goverenment depending on their choices.

 The ap was constructed using the Materialize framework.
 We utilized an API called Smarty Streets(https://smartystreets.com) to verify street addresses, and the API Civic Info (https://developers.google.com/civic-information) to get the representative results.
-Although all of the options of representation will be available to the user thru the ap, only the boxes that are checked at the bottom will be revealed.  git
+Although all of the options of representation will be available to the user thru the ap, only the boxes that are checked at the bottom will be revealed.